 Situated within the nation’s top public research university, the School for Environment and Sustainability (SEAS) at the University of Michigan has been a pioneer in environmental education, research, and activism for more than a century.

 SEAS offers the nation’s most integrated and comprehensive environmental education for graduate students.
 It’s the only school of its kind to combine natural sciences, social sciences, engineering, policy, planning, and design as one shared educational experience – a multidisciplinary integration critical to all successful efforts of sustainability.
-Our students go well beyond scientific inquiry, learning to translate research into action, community outreach, and to promote sustainable systems and policy at all levels.
-A commitment to public good and the wellbeing of our planet underlies everything we do.
+Our students go well beyond scientific inquiry, learning to translate research into action, places and landscapes, community outreach, and to promote sustainable systems and policy at all levels.
+A commitment to public good and the well being of our planet underlies everything we do.

 SEAS is a hub for interdisciplinary collaboration and research at the University of Michigan.
 Taking a holistic approach, we foster partnerships, initiatives, and projects that tap into the vanguard expertise of faculty across campus.
-Whether through systems modeling, engineering, ecological forecasting, geographic information systems, or economic analysis, SEAS brings an entrepreneurial, impact-driven mindset to sustainability challenges.
-As a result, our graduates know how to identify and analyze the underpinnings of environmental problems and are able to formulate holistic solutions that are technically, economically, and socially feasible.
+Whether through alternative future scenario development, systems modeling, design ideation, engineering, ecological forecasting, geographic information systems, or economic analysis, SEAS brings an entrepreneurial, impact-driven mindset to sustainability challenges.
+As a result, our graduates know how to identify and analyze the underpinnings of environmental problems and are able to formulate holistic solutions that are simultaneously inspirational and technically, economically, and socially feasible.
 That's environmental sustainability for the long term.

 In 1967, it was said that the students of Samuel Graham, professor emeritus and one of SEAS’s most influential early leaders, “are found in nearly every country in the world, leading a wide array of scientific, educational, and land management enterprises.”
 The same can be said today on an exponentially larger scale.
 SEAS is proud to have the largest, most expansive alumni network of any environmental school in the nation.
 More than 8,500 active SEAS alumni are serving as true stewards of the environment, using what they learned in Ann Arbor to help sustain every corner of the globe.
 There are SEAS alumni in every state and in more than 80 countries.